vackosar/vackosar.github.io/_posts/2021-12-28-cross-attention-in-transformer-architecture.md

 ## Cross-attention Alternatives
-[Feature-wise Linear Modulation Layer](/ml/Feature-wise-Linear-Modulation-Layer) is simpler alternative, which does not require the input to be a sequence and is linear complexity to to calculate.
+[Feature-wise Linear Modulation Layer (FiLM](/ml/Feature-wise-Linear-Modulation-Layer) is simpler alternative, which does not require the input to be a sequence and is linear complexity to calculate.
+[Q-Transformer](/ml/Bellman-Update-and-Synthetic-Data-in-Q-Transformer) applies FiLM to a visual EfficientNet to condition with embeddings of textual instructions to predict Q-values.

 ## Cross-attention Implementation
 Have a look at [CrossAttention implementation](https://github.com/huggingface/diffusers/blob/4125756e88e82370c197fecf28e9f0b4d7eee6c3/src/diffusers/models/cross_attention.py) in Diffusers library, which can generate images with **Stable Diffusion**.